Coat of arms of Australia: History

 By the 1820s, an unofficial coat of arms consisting of a shield depicting four symbols of commerce (a golden fleece, ship, anchor and wheat), supported by a kangaroo and emu with the motto "Advance Australia" was widely used across the eastern colonies of Australia.
 It appeared on buildings and personal goods as a branding device for Australia.
 These later formed the basis of the arms of New South Wales, Melbourne and Adelaide.
+These arms were also used on the baggy green caps used by the Australian Cricket team from at least 1899.
+The unofficial arms still remain in use on the caps today.

 1908 Arms

 Following the federation of Australia, the first official coat of arms of Australia was designed by Wilson Dobbs and granted by King Edward VII on 7 May 1908.